Taywee/NerdyNights/nerdynights/backgrounds.rst

 Putting It All Together
 =======================

-Download and unzip the :download:`background2.zip
-<files/background2.zip>` sample files.
-All the code above is in the
+Download and unzip the `master.zip`_ sample files.
+This lesson is in **background2**.
+All the code above is in the background.asm file.
-background.asm file.
 Make sure that file, mario.chr, and background.bat is in the same folder as NESASM, then double click on background.bat.
 That will run NESASM and should produce background.nes.
 Run that NES file in FCEUXD SP to see the background.
 Set it to PAL Emulation so you get to see the whole screen.

 Any background areas that you did not write to will still be using tile 0, which happens to be the number 0 in the SMB graphics.
 Try adding more